Nothing beats playing that tune on an acoustic guitar on a calm day, wouldn’t you agree?

 - Requires truss rod adjustments

 1. Martin X Series 2015 LX Acoustic Guitar

 The Martin X series is a smaller sized guitar that is very comfortable to hold and play.
 The material construction is high quality and performs well in humid weather.
 We found the quality of the strings to be just right and the sound is clear and crisp.

 This little guitar comes with a gig bag that will protect the instrument in case of a fall ensuring that it is well tucked away when not in use.
 The design is sleek and stylish but also extremely high quality and can be expected to last a good long while.

-On the other hand, the colouring on the neck is not the usual maple that is often found with most martin acoustic guitars.
-Instead, it features a grey colour which some people may not find attractive.
+On the other hand, the coloring on the neck is not the usual maple that is often found with most martin acoustic guitars.
+Instead, it features a grey color which some people may not find attractive.

 - Simple to play even for people with large finders

 - Small size is comfortable to hold

 - The grey colour of the neck is not very pretty

 Whether you are a seasoned guitarist or just starting out, the right acoustic guitar will serve you for a long time to come and brings with it all the benefits that playing the guitar offers to the mind and soul such as deep relaxation, relieving stress all while offering a great way to spend your free time.